reinout/massless/DEVELOPMENT.md

 - VScode should work out of the box.
 - Commandline usage too.

-(Note: this documentation was generated automatically.)
+(Note: this documentation was mostly generated automatically.
+Some project-specific instructions might be found at the end.)

 ## Initial python virtualenv